engeir/volcano-data-deconvolution/DOC.md

 The temperature to RF response functions are much harder to compute using the deconvolution algorithm.
 Since each of the two input time series to the algorithm are noisy, the performance suffer from poor alignment in time as well as the general noise level.
-The daily resolved Otto-Bliesner et al. (2016) dataset fails to produce a meaningful result due to the time misalignment, while the monthly resolved dataset produces a result that is noisy yet showing a reasonable shape.
+The daily resolved OB16 dataset fails to produce a meaningful result due to the time misalignment, while the monthly resolved dataset produces a result that is noisy yet showing a reasonable shape.
 The CESM2 response functions are all very noisy, but the general shape, at least of the three larger response functions, is reasonable.

 ## Reconstruction